 Preliminary Design/Environmental Analysis

 The environmental evaluation of the Corridor Investment Program is referred to as the Highway 1 Tier I/Tier II Draft Environmental Impact Report/Environmental Assessment (DEIR/EA) and meets both state and federal environmental requirements.

-The Tiered approach to the project represents a significant shift from the earlier plan to seek construction of the entire project at one time.
+The Tiered approach to the project represents a significant shift from initial approach seeking environmental approval to construct the entire project at one time.
 This shift was necessitated by both the lack of state and federal funding, and the cost estimates of the full project- well beyond what could be generated locally and dedicated to the highway corridor.
 The current plan allows for a balanced approach to address the range of needs in the county; including local street and road maintenance and repair, school traffic safety projects, bus service and elderly/disabled transportation, pedestrian, and bicycle projects, and preservation of the rail corridor.

 Three scenarios are being evaluated as part of the Tier I program level environmental analysis to identify the long term vision for the Corridor:

 - The High Occupancy Vehicle (HOV) Lane Alternative – adds a bus and carpool lane in both the north and south bound direction for the nine mile corridor; includes auxiliary lanes (connecting on-ramps with the next off-ramps) between most interchanges and metering lights on the on-ramps